Is Trump right to point finger at China over North Korea's nukes?

 She added: "It is clear they are working on this [and] they will be reaching the testing stage at some point."

-Grzelczyk pointed to progress made on items like shields and new technologies to help a rocket re-enter the Earth's atmosphere.
+Grzelczyk cited progress made on items like shields and new technologies to help a rocket re-enter the Earth's atmosphere.
 Yet whether those tests will be successful or not remains far from certain, she said.

 What Did China Think About Trump's Comments?